 Qualified bicycle commuting reimbursements, previously allowed up to $240 per year, can no longer be provided tax-free.
 They can continue to provide the bicycle benefit as a taxable benefit.

 For 2018, the monthly limit on the amount that may be excluded from an employee’s income for qualified parking benefits will be $260 (up from $255).
 Commuters can receive both the transit and parking benefits (i.e., up to $520 per month).
 Employers can allow employees to use pretax dollars to pay for transit passes, vanpool fares and parking.

 Employers that subsidize at least $30 per month for transit or vanpool fares may meet the National Standard of Excellence and qualify for designation under NCTR’s Best Workplaces for Commuters.

 The following summary was prepared to concisely but generally explain qualified transportation fringe benefits.
 However, there are exceptions (e.g., partners, 2% owners in S-corps) so you should check with your tax adviser to meet your particular circumstances.
 For definitions of terms, click on the URLs in the table, including the headers.

-*** tax free transit and vanpool benefit limit decreased from $245 per month in 2013 to $130 per month beginning January 1, 2014
+** tax free transit and vanpool benefit limit increased from $255 per month in 2017.
+It was raised to $260 per month for beginning January 1, 2018.